Bedrock-Layouts/Bedrock/packages/reel/README.md

 # `@bedrock-layout/reel`

-Layout helper for scrolling content
+A layout helper for scrolling content

 Full docs at: [bedrock-layout.dev](https://bedrock-layout.dev/)

+---

 ## When to Use

-Used to provide convenient scrolling for lists of media (i.e carousel).
+`Reel` component designs and organizes your content into scrollable flatlists, A.K.A Carousels.
+It also adds convenient breakpoints in the flatlists, hence providing a natural way to scroll through content.

+---

 ## How to install

 `npm install @bedrock-layout/reel`

+or

+`yarn add @bedrock-layout/reel`

 ## Usage